jventura1738/COSC220/project3/README.md

 This project is a .txt file based student database which allows the user to keep track of students in a class, department, or whatever scope necessary.
 The students are managed using a doubly linked list (DLL), but are saved to a file for storage.
 The program updates the file whenever the database and DLL are out of sync.
 Meant to be a group project but I did it solo instead.

+Instructions on how to run this application are located in the makefile.

 ## Funcionalities:

 - Add or Remove a Student.